PerXeptron/X-Ray-Backend-Dev/README.md

 **(The Open-API Endpoint)**

-Notes/Disclaimers :
+## Notes/Disclaimers :

-* The Django Templates work, but they look pretty bad since, I just made those for testing purposes.
-No Worries :)
+* The Django Templates work, but they look pretty bad since, I made those just for the purpose of testing.
+No Worries  :stuck_out_tongue: